Garden-Fresh Foods recalls salads, dips and other food products

 Some of the products are sold under the Market Pantry and Archer Farms brands, which are sold at Target.
 Others are sold under the Spartan, Garden-Fresh, Grandpa's, Weis, Maggie's, Roundy's, Portillo's, Finest Traditions and D'Amico and Sons brands.
 A list of retail locations was not immediately available.

-The USDA and FDA websites each have different lists of recalled products.
+FDA websites each have different lists of recalled products.